NorthernMan54/homebridge-tasmota/README.md

 * Automatic discovery and configuration of supported Tasmota devices in Homebridge/Homekit.
 * Cleanup and removal of disconnected devices after 24 hours.
 * Support for these types of devices Outlets, Dimmers, Sensors and Lightbulbs with Colour Temperature.
+* Graphing of historical sensor information using fakegato.  ( Temperature, Humidity, Air Pressure and Current sensors ).

 ## Tasmota Device's Tested YMMV for other devices